-Last week I talked about reliable income from a place you haven’t looked.
+Last week I talked about how you can get paid to buy stocks.
 It’s simple, real and more importantly, a great source for driving income on a monthly basis.

 There are so many advantages to using this simple strategy to buy stocks you want to own.
 Again, it’s a safe and reliable way to bring in income, but some investors simply use the strategy to lower the cost basis of their stock.
 Either way, it’s a strategy that every investor should incorporate in their quest to grow wealth.